 The advisor listens to and guides the student through the educational decision making process.

 Classes taken at Aurora University or North Central College are non-transferable here.
 Benedictine University, Aurora University, and North Central College are members of the West Suburban Consortium.
 Part of their agreement allows undergraduate degree seeking students to enroll as exchange students at the host school.
-You can pick-up a Consortium Exchange Course Authorization form in the Student Success Center (SSC), or Benedictine Central.
+You can pick-up a Consortium Exchange Course Authorization form in the Registrar's Office.
 You will need approval from your academic advisor and the University Registrar first before you can proceed to the host school.
-Once approved, your credit will not be recognized as transfer credit, but as home credit with the credit included in your home tuition and the grade included in your home grade point average.
+Once approved, your credit will not be recognized as transfer credit but as home credit with the credit included in your home tuition and the grade included in your home grade point average.
 The policy of the Consortium Exchange is on the backside of the Consortium Exchange Course Authorization form.

 If a class is dropped after the first week of the scheduled class (Fall or Spring semester) a "W" will be posted automatically on the transcript, reflecting a course withdrawal.
 There is no impact on the grade point average for any courses withdrawn.

 Yes, you can add a class after the first week of class under appropriate circumstances.
 When adding a class after the first week you will need signature approval from the instructor on the add/drop form.
-You will also need to obtain a signature from the SSC.
 If you are a freshman or sophomore, you will also need a signature from your advisor.
-Signatures must be done before Ben Central will process the add form.
+Signatures must be done before Enrollment Services will process the add form.
 Students are not encouraged to add classes after the first week of the semester.